samschool789/team-generator/README.md

   * [Questions](#questions)

   ## Installation
-  You want make sure you have Node.js installed and Jest to run the tests
+  You want make sure you have Node.js installed and Jest to run the tests.
   ## Usage
   enter node index.js in your terminal then follow the instructions!
   ## License
-  This project is license under MIT
+  This project has no license is school assignment.
   ## Contributing
-  nothing it is a school assigment
+  nothing it is a school assigment.
   ## Tests
   npm test
   ## Questions